okanolgun/MovieRecommendationSystem/README.md

 # MovieRecommendationSystem

 A movie recommendation system that you can run on your own localhost.
-If you choose a movie from the list, the site we created using pickle trains the data of movies, with a machine learning model, and recommends similar movies.
+If you choose a movie from the list, the site that we created using pickle, trains the data of movies, with a machine learning, and recommends similar movies.

 A complete machine learning and data cleaning-processing project from start to finish.